petermchale/trfermikit/README.md

 trfermikit --min-repeat-length 100 [...]
 ```

-then the pipeline takes < 1.5hr for a 70X genome
+then the pipeline takes < 1.5hr for a 70X genome.

 ## How does one use it?